ShivamRavindraSingh/AutoClicker/README.md

 # AutoClicker
 A full-fledged autoclicker at your dynamic cursor location.
-The maximum amounts of clicked can also be set or left as infinite.
+The maximum amounts of clicked can also be set or left as infinite.</br>
 Hotkeys work in the background for convenience.